AdobeDocs/experience-manager-65.en/help/sites-authoring/publishing-pages.md

    >[!NOTE]
    >
    >The **Workflows** step is shown based on what rights your user may or may not have.
+   >
-See the [previous note on this page](/help/sites-authoring/publishing-pages.md#main-pars-note-0-ejsjqg-refd) regarding publishing privileges and [Managing Access to Workflows](/help/sites-administering/workflows-managing.md) and [Applying Workflows to Pages](/help/sites-authoring/workflows-applying.md#main-pars-text-5-bvhbkh-refd) for details.
+   >See the sections [Insufficient Privileges](/help/sites-authoring/publishing-pages.md#insufficient-privileges), [Managing Access to Workflows](/help/sites-administering/workflows-managing.md) and [Applying Workflows to Pages](/help/sites-authoring/workflows-applying.md#main-pars-text-5-bvhbkh-refd) for details.

    The resources are grouped by the workflows triggered and each given options to: